prometheus/prometheus/docs/configuration/configuration.md

 # in `client_secret`.
 [ client_secret_file: <filename> ]

-# Optionally specify scopes for the token.
+# Specify scopes for the token request.
 scopes:
   [ - <string> ... ]